webcomponents/webcomponentsjs/README.md

 ### Manually Building

-If you wish to build the polyfills yourself, you'll need `node` and `gulp` on your system:
+If you wish to build the polyfills yourself, you'll need `node` and `npm` on your system:

  * install [node.js](http://nodejs.org/) using the instructions on their website
  * use `npm` to install [gulp.js](http://gulpjs.com/): `npm install -g gulp`